 I was so mad after that waste of time that I actually whipped up a batch of rainbow cupcakes after the fact to prove that I could still actually bake something.

 So when it came time to do the actual “Rainbow Birthday Party” Rainbow cake, I went to what I like to call the Easy Rainbow cake – Cheat version that I modified from the Rainbow Cake recipe on the show Best Recipes Ever.
 They gave me the idea of using a color layer of the cake made from icing vs cake batter.
 I did this last year for my older daughter’s birthday and it worked so I figure if it ain’t broke, don’t fix it.

 HOW EASY IS THIS EASY RAINBOW CAKE RECIPE?

-This is the way you don’t have to make 6 layers of cake and 6 layers of icing and pray it doesn’t topple over with your dowels or straws plugged in holding it in place.
+This is the you don’t have to make 6 layers of cake and 6 layers of icing, and pray it doesn’t topple over with your dowels or straws plugged in holding it in place version.

 This is a one day cake recipe.
-You know the kind that you go “Oh no that has to be done by tomorrow?” and panic sets in.
+You know the kind that you go, “Oh that has to be done by tomorrow?
+Super.” and panic sets in.

 HOW MODIFIED IS THIS RAINBOW CAKE RECIPE COMPARED TO THE ORIGINAL?

 How modified is this version?
 Have you met my friend Betty Crocker?
 We go way back.

 Betty makes cake mixes and icing for your busy self and can almost guarantee that your end product will be edible.
 Unlike your from scratch recipe that you totally thought you rocked until you bit into it.